ripeavocado-youtube/Easy-Apply-modifiers-blender/README.md

 ✅ If you have no modifiers… well, it gently reminds you that you wasted a click.

-✅ Zero bloat, maximum Blender laziness.

 Installation

 Smash that Download ZIP.

-In Blender: Edit → Preferences → Add-ons → Install…

-Select the ZIP and enable it.
+In Blender: Drag the zip into the workspace (don't unzip it!)

 Feel powerful.